owen-debiasio/cmdcreate/README.md

   Offline:
-    -g, --get_offline_files         Downloads files for offline use -r, --remove_offline_fil        Removes files for offline use
+    -g, --get_offline_files         Downloads files for offline use -r, --remove_offline_files      Removes files for offline use
 ```

 # Installation